collage of mountain vistasLink to McGuire Woods: Opening Doors for Virginians with Disabilitieswww.mcguirewoods.com www.mcguirewoodsconsulting.com

 TYPES OF PATHS TO: Brick paths with no steep grades.

 ENTRANCE: On basement level at side of house.
 Entry doors, 40 in. wide, easily open in with latch handle.
-Wheelchair lift from basement level to first floor.
-A stairway with 10-15 steps leads to the second floor.

 PUBLIC REST ROOMS: Basement level.
 Doors 32 in. wide, open in.
 Turns to enter.
 Accessible stalls have 35 in. wide doors opening in, and handrails.
 Sink height 31 in.
 Accessible stall checked regularly for obstructions.
 Unisex and/or companion assisted rest room available at public rest rooms.